 4. JavaPresse Manual Grinder (Manual/Portable)

 This durable coffee grinder is constructed of stainless steel.
 It has 4 grind settings, coarse, medium coarse, medium, and fine.
-It comes with a money back guarantee.

 This will keep your coffee snob happy (even while camping/hiking) with grinds for french press, Areopress, moka pot (and more).